bjo/methylation_imputation/README.md

 # COS424 Homework 2, Imputing Methylation Status

+First things first, remember to unzip all files under your data directory!

+gzip -d data/*

 # bed file format

 In the data directory, you will find a set of .bed files for each chromosome.
 These files are tab-separated files that are of the following format: